oceantracker/oceantracker/_todo.md

 2.  remove dimension map in favour of using get_hindcast_info() method
 1. make subgrids spaning polygons with own kdtree to speed lookup of initial cell find
 2. speed inside polygon by when cell is known, for triangles fully inside a ploygon
-3. raduis point release sererated frpm point release to do inside domain check at start
+3. radius point release separated from point release to do inside domain check at start
 # Other

 ## Docs